 Throughout the building of your robot you will come across obstacles, lessons learned, and the need to draw things out on paper.
 This is where you and your team will use an engineering notebook.
-These notebooks will follow your team from kickoff throughout the competitions.
-Judges will review your engineering notebook to better understand your journey, design, and team.
+These notebooks follow your team from kickoff throughout the competitions.
+Judges review your engineering notebook to better understand your journey, design, and team.

-Note: Refer to the judging criteria in the Awards & Judging Criteria section for more details on how your engineering notebook will be judged.
+Note: Refer to the judging criteria in the Awards & Judging Criteria section for more details on how your Engineering Notebook will be judged.

-3.3 The Notebook
+4.3 The Notebook

-Teams may choose to record their season with either handwritten or electronic or online documents.
+Teams may choose to record their season with either handwritten, electronic, or online documents.
 No distinction is made between handwritten and electronic Engineering Notebooks during judging.

-- Electronic/Online: Teams may choose to use electronic or online programs to create their Engineering Notebook.
+Electronic/Online: Teams may choose to use electronic or online programs to create their Engineering Notebook.
 For the purposes of judging, teams must print out their Engineering Notebooks and place them in a binder, no larger than 1.5".
 All pages must be numbered and in order.
 Only one copy is required per team.

-Some events are piloting a video judging process for the 2012-2013 season.
-Your local Affiliate Partner will notify you if your event is piloting this and will let you know how to submit materials. - Written: Spiral-bound, Laboratory, or documentation notebooks are available through your school or local stationary supply store or you may use the notebook supplied by Rockwell Collins delivered to you in your Kit of Parts.
-Use the following criteria: - 1.
-Do not use a loose-leaf notebook. - 2.
-Numbered pages are recommended (but not necessary) so that pages cannot be substituted or deleted. - 3.
+Handwritten: Spiral-bound, laboratory, or documentation notebooks are available through your school or local stationary supply store or you may use the notebook supplied by Rockwell Collins delivered to you in your Kit of Parts.
+Use the following criteria:

+- 1. Your Team Number and Team Name must be clearly printed on the cover of your Engineering Notebook. - 2.
+Numbered pages are required so that pages cannot be substituted or deleted. - 3.
 Only one Engineering Notebook is required per team. - 4.
 Multiple teams may not share an Engineering Notebook.

-3.4 Guidelines/Format
+4.4 Guidelines/Format